Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Methodology

 \subsection{Overview}

-Our {\bench} consists of two core components: the rigorous curation of a multimodal dataset (detailed in Section \ref{sec:data_curation}) and a fine-grained evaluation protocol: (1) For the dataset, we carefully choose 283 graduate-level multimodal STEM reasoning problems and provide one or more ground truth reference solutions.
-The overall dataset construction workflow is illustrated in Figure~\ref{fig:overview}, and the domain distributions of {\bench} is shown in Figure~\ref{fig:bintu}.
-(2) For the evaluation phase, our framework assesses both final-answer correctness and intermediate reasoning quality.
-We evaluate answer correctness, local and global reasoning quality, and their fusion, selecting the best score across multiple ground-truth solutions by comparing each one separately.
+Our {\bench} consists of two core components: a carefully curated multimodal STEM dataset (\S~\ref{sec:data_curation}) and a fine-grained evaluation protocol (\S~\ref{sec:eval_protocol}).
+For the dataset, we collect 283 graduate-level multimodal STEM reasoning problems and annotate each with one or more ground-truth reference solutions.
+The overall construction workflow is shown in Figure~\ref{fig:overview}, and the domain distribution of {\bench} is reported in Figure~\ref{fig:bintu}.
+For evaluation, our framework assesses both final-answer correctness and intermediate reasoning quality, including local step quality, global trajectory alignment, and their fusion.
+When multiple reference solutions are available, we compare the prediction against each reference independently and report the best score.